atrusnak/cubeVision/README.md

     blenderproc run generateImages.py 1

 Images and labels are saved to the outputTest directory.
-Images are saved as hdf5 files and can be viewed with blenderproc
+Labels are recorded in the COCO annotation format in labels.json and can be converted to other formats using a utility called fiftyone https://voxel51.com/docs/fiftyone/ Images are saved as hdf5 files and can be viewed with blenderproc as below

     blenderproc vis hdf5 outputTest/0.hdf5